GLOBAL MARKETS-Japanese stimulus inaction sends yen soaring

 “The Fed didn’t mention June at all, meaning that if they skip that, it will be September which is close to the election, so we are talking December now,” said Soeren Moerch, head of fixed income trading at Danske Bank.
 “That is a very big relief for fixed income markets.”

+There was a smattering of encouraging news too from Germany as unemployment remained at a record low in April and the head of Volkswagen said its first quarter sales had been encouraging despite its diesel emissions scandal.

-Commodity markets, meanwhile, were having a remarkably quiet day by recent standards.
+Commodity markets were having a remarkably quite day by their recent standards considering all the currency turbulence going on.

-Gold reversed overnight losses to climb to $1,255 an ounce, its highest in a week as traders took advantage of the fall in the dollar, the shiny stuff’s underlying currency.
+Gold, meanwhile reversed overnight losses to climb to $1,255 an ounce, its highest level in a week as traders took advantage of the fall in the dollar, the shiny stuff’s underlying currency.

 “The longer the Fed holds off on raising rates, the better for gold,” said HSBC analyst James Steel.
-(Additional reporting by John Geddie; Editing by Jeremy Gaunt and John Stonestreet)
+(Additional reporting by John Geddie Editing by Jeremy Gaunt)